marcopxt/marcopxt.github.io/_pages/about.md

 ---

 Hi!
-My name is **Marco Antônio Peixoto**, a **Postdoctoral Associate** at the Sweet Corn and Genomics lab, working in collaboration with Professor Márcio Resende Jr. I recently graduated in genetics and breeding at the Federal University of Viçosa with a big focus in quantitative genetics.
+My name is **Marco Antônio Peixoto**, a **Postdoctoral Associate** at the Sweet Corn and Genomics lab, working in collaboration with Professor Márcio Resende Jr. I recently graduated in genetics and breeding at the Federal University of Viçosa with a big focus on quantitative genetics.
 Here, I will share some papers, and codes from classes and short courses that I have developed over my career.

 # Research topics